What's not to love about raspberries? Their color! Their cool bumpy shape! The taste - oooh that delicious taste!

 - Add remaining ingredients, and blend until smooth.

-- Use frozen fruit to make smoothie cold.
+- Use frozen raspberries to make smoothie cold.

 Make this Healthy Raspberry Smoothie Recipe!